Products in Stock

 composite deck on a garden

-Choosing the right decking material can make or break your outdoor space, and it’s about more than just looks – you want a deck that can handle the elements, last for years, and maybe even make your neighbours a little jealous.
-With so many options out there, it’s easy to feel overwhelmed, so let’s break down the top contenders and figure out which one is your perfect match.
+Ideally, you want a type of decking that can handle the elements, lasts for years, and maybe even makes your neighbours a little jealous.
+With so many options out there, it’s easy to feel overwhelmed, so let’s break down the top contenders and figure out which is the best decking material for you.

 Composite Decking

 Composite decking has become a bit of a superstar lately, and for good reason.
-It’s tough as nails, resisting fading, stains, scratches, and even those pesky insects.
+It’s tough as nails, fade-resistant, stain-resistant, and more.
 Made from a mix of recycled plastic and wood fibres, it gives you the look of real wood without all the fuss.
-Plus, it comes in a ton of colours and textures, so you can create a deck that’s uniquely you.
-And if you’re looking for something top-notch, check out our best selling composite decking, or order a free sample via our website.
+Plus, it comes in a wide variety of colours and textures, so you can create a deck that’s uniquely you.
+And if you’re looking for something top-notch, check out our best selling composite decking costing £23.99 per 4 metres, or order a free sample via our website.

 Pressure-Treated Wood